yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 ### Real-time capture

-This mode processes the payment and transfers the funds without any delay, effectively combining authorization and capture into a single purchase operation.
-Set `capture: true` to capture the payment immediately after authorization.
+This mode processes the payment and transfers the funds without any delay, effectively combining authorization and capture into a single **purchase** operation.
+When `payment_method.detail.card.capture` is set to `true`, the transaction is executed as a purchase, which means the authorization and capture happen simultaneously.

 Depending on the payment provider's API, Yuno may execute this as one direct purchase transaction or as an authorization immediately followed by a capture call.